HENRYCCHH/Energy_Oracle-Sydney_Fuel_Price_Trends_and_Cycle_Analysis/README.md

 ### Incorporate Price Locking Simulation for Savings Forecasting
 Drawing inspiration from 7-Eleven’s price-lock feature, Energy Oracle could model optimal refueling windows and simulate potential savings if users act on forecasted trough prices.
 This adds a practical, action-oriented layer to forecasts, encouraging users to lock in prices when cost savings are projected to be highest.

+***

+- All the data cleaning and preprocessing are documented in [Python Juypter Notebook](Data_preprocessing/).
+- Data exploration, analysis and findings are avaliable on [Tableau Public](https://public.tableau.com/views/WeeklyFuelPriceTrendandCycleAnalysisinSydney2022-2024/WeeklyFuelPriceTrendandCycleAnalysisinSydney2022-2024?:language=en-GB&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link), with supporting workbooks provided in [Tableau and Excel formats](Data_exploration/).